M66B/BackPackTrackII/README.md

 * ACCESS_COARSE/FINE_LOCATION: to acquire locations from the Android location manager
 * VIBRATE: to give feedback after making a waypoint / uploading a GPX file (imagine bright sunlight)
 * READ/WRITE_EXTERNAL_STORAGE: to write GPX files to the external/shared storage
-* INTERNET: to upload GPX files,for fetching Google Elevation data (if enabled in settings), and for fetching weather data (if enabled in settings)
+* INTERNET: to (manually) upload GPX files, for fetching elevation data (if enabled in settings) and for fetching weather data (if enabled in settings)
 * ACCESS_NETWORK_STATE: to disable/enable the upload menu
 * WAKE_LOCK: to keep your device awake while processing locations, steps, etc in the background